Summer Intern and Winter Caretaker Programs

 Snowdon offers two summer intern positions and occasional winter caretaker positions.
 These are typically opportunities for college students studying some aspect related to animals and wildlife, including wildlife majors, veterinarians, biologists, etc. Many colleges have allowed the experience to be included as a credited course.

 We gratefully acknowledge grants from The Idaho Community Foundation provided through the Perc H. Shelton and Gladys A. Pospisil Shelton Foundation Advised Fund for enabling us to provide our intern programs.

-Summer interns live on-site at Snowdon and are expected to commit for 4 days of work per week.
-Interns learn and provide all aspects of wildlife care at the sanctuary, as well as assist visitors in the Education Center.
+Summer interns live on-site at Snowdon and are expected to commit for 5 days of work per week.
+Interns learn and provide all aspects of wildlife care at the sanctuary.
 Interns are not paid wages or salaries, but a small stipend is usually provided.

-Application can be downloaded in MS Word or PDF formats below:
+The Intern Application can be downloaded in MS Word or PDF formats below.
+To apply email:

 (1) Resume (2) Application (3) Contact info for three references to firstname.lastname@example.org